isomerpages/govtech-stp/_travel-and-health-control-measures/vaccinated-travellers-intending-to-travel-to-singapore.md

 	</tbody>
 	</table>

-If the above clarifies regarding your vaccination status, you may find out more about SafeTravel lane arrangements to travel to Singapore [HERE and indicate your vaccination status accordingly on the online tool](/arriving/overview).
+If the above clarifies regarding your vaccination status, you may find out more about SafeTravel lane arrangements to travel to Singapore [HERE](/arriving/overview) and indicate your vaccination status accordingly on the online tool.

 ## Accepted Mixed Vaccine Regimes

-Travellers arriving in Singapore from <b>8 Sep 2021</b> but have received mixed vaccine doses will be considered full vaccinated, if they meet the following conditions at least 2 weeks before arrival in Singapore:
+Travellers arriving in Singapore from <b>8 Sep 2021</b> but have received mixed vaccine doses will also be considered full vaccinated, if they meet the following conditions at least 2 weeks before arrival in Singapore:
 - Received two doses of any WHO EUL Vaccine listed below; and
 -	Met the minimum dose interval period.